ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see

 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 Internal radiation therapy involves tiny pellets or rods containing radioactive materials that are surgically implanted in or near the tumor site.
 The implant is left in place for several days while the person stays in the hospital.

-Before beginning any type of radiation therapy for these types of cancer, people should receive a thorough examination from an oncologic dentist (a dentist experienced in treating people with head and neck cancer).
-Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
+Before beginning any type of radiation therapy for these types of cancer, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer.
+Because radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning cancer treatment.
 After radiation therapy for nasal cavity or paranasal sinus cancer, dental care should continue to help prevent further dental problems.
-People may receive fluoride treatment to prevent dental caries (cavities).
+People may receive fluoride treatment to prevent cavities, also called dental caries.
 Read more about dental and oral health during cancer treatment.

 Learn more about the basics of radiation therapy.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.